This post may contain affiliate links.

 - Seasoning.
 Dried dill, pepper, onion and garlic powder.
 This is to flavor the dressing.

-- Step One.
-Start the bacon, cook however you prefer.
+- Cook the Bacon: Start the bacon, cook however you prefer.
 I cook in the oven on 350º for about 20-25 minutes but pan fried is great too!

-- Step Two.
-Cook pasta according to package (al dente).
-While everything is cooking, shred your cheese, chop the dill and pickles.
-Set aside, and in a medium size bowl, mix together mayo, sour cream, all seasonings, pickle juice, dill.
+- Make the dressing: In a medium size bowl, mix together the mayo, sour cream, seasonings, pickle juice, and dill.
 Set aside.

-- Step Three.
-Chop the cooked bacon.
-Once the pasta is done, drain and rinse under ice cold water to get the heat out.
-In a large serving bowl, add pasta, cheese, bacon and dressing (reserve 1/4 cup of dressing for serving) and toss together well.
+- Assemble the salad: In a large serving bowl, add the pasta, cheese, bacon, and dressing (reserve 1/4 cup of dressing for serving) and toss together well.
 Serve and add extra dressing if needed or save for later if pasta salad soaks up all the dressing.

 What To Serve With Dill Pickle Salad